Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it is a polite apology for using vulgar or offensive language.
-The phrase doesn’t literally involve the French language but is a figurative expression to preemptively excuse one’s use of inappropriate language.
+The idiom doesn’t literally involve the French language but is a figurative expression to preemptively excuse one’s use of inappropriate language.

 Origin: